appdotnet/ADNpy/README.rst

     adnpy.api.add_authorization_token(<Access Token Here>)

     # Create a post
-    post, meta = adnpy.api.create_post(data={'text':'Hello, App.net from adnpy.'})
+    post, meta = adnpy.api.create_post(data={'text':'Hello App.net from adnpy!'})

     # Take a look at recent checkins
     posts, meta = adnpy.api.get_explore_stream('checkins')
     for post in posts:
       print post

-    # You can even paginate through checkins using the cursor
+    # You can even paginate through checkins using the cursor method.
-    # Using the cursor will obey rate limits, and theoretically
+    # Cursors will obey rate limits (by blocking until retries are
-    # allow you to page through the entire stream.
+    # permitted), and will allow you to page through the entire stream.
     for post in adnpy.cursor(adnpy.api.get_explore_stream, 'checkins'):
         print post